 Where is the Sewer Cleanout?

 The location of your cleanout depends on the size of your home and your local climate.
-If you live in a colder area, your cleanout is most likely located inside your house near a bathroom, utility room or garage.
-Homes built on a slab foundation also sometimes have an indoor cleanout.
+In colder climates, the cleanout is most likely located inside the house near a bathroom, utility room or garage, rather than buried, which is common in warmer climates.
+Homes built on a slab foundation sometimes have an indoor cleanout because you wouldn’t want water or sewage flowing through your foundation if you can avoid it.

 How to Find a Buried Sewer Cleanout